nofeesahdee/nofeesahdee/README.md

 # What I working on?

-I am building projects on frontendmentor.io.
+I am currently building projects on frontendmentor.io.

 # Reach me or check out my work;